 Kevin is a management consultant at Boston Consulting Group (BCG), where he primarily works with companies in the consumer and retail sectors.
 Prior to his current role, he was an investment banker at Citigroup in the Mergers & Acquisitions (M&A) group.

 As a first-generation college graduate, Kevin deeply appreciates the value of education, and spends his spare time supporting organizations that advocate for educational accessibility.
 Along with Scholarship Plus, he also serves on the Associate Board of Teach for America New York.

 Kevin holds a B.A. in economics from Harvard University.

 As a Financial Advisor with Merrill Lynch, Amar coordinates the financial affairs for a select group of successful families, entrepreneurs, and executives.
 His commitment to in-depth wealth management planning helps tailor investment strategies to appropriately align clients’ portfolios with their financial goals, adding clarity and assurance to the lives of clients and their families.

-A globe trekker himself, Amar enjoys winter sports, basketball, and classic films.
-Amar is a designated Certified Financial PlannerTM, Candidate for CFA level III, and graduated from the University of Pennsylvania with a bachelor’s degree in Economics.
+A globe trekker, Amar enjoys winter sports, basketball, and classic films.
+He is a CFA Charterholder and Certified Financial PlannerTM, and was a 2009 New York Times scholarship recipient.
+Amar graduated in 2013 from the University of Pennsylvania with a bachelor’s degree in Economics.

 Autumn is a Georgia native currently working as a graphic designer at Kikkerland Design, Inc. and a freelance illustrator.
 She has a strong interest in natural science, museums, education, and all the planning and design that go into those things.